bazelbuild/starlark/spec.md

 <b>Variadic functions:</b> Some functions allow callers to provide an
 arbitrary number of arguments.
-After all required and optional parameters, a function definition may specify a _variadic arguments_ or _varargs_ parameter, indicated by a star preceding the parameter name: `*args`.
+After all required and optional parameters, a function definition may specify a _variadic arguments list_ or _varargs_ parameter, indicated by a star preceding the parameter name: `*args`.
 Any surplus positional arguments provided by the caller are formed into a tuple and assigned to the `args` parameter.